-Can I Carry a Gun in Pennsylvania?
+Can You Carry a Gun in Pennsylvania

 In Pennsylvania, there is no duty to retreat your residence or any place you have a legal right to be if confronted with a deadly weapon.
 Under the law, the use of force against another person is justifiable if the person who acts in self-defense believes that the use of force is: “immediately necessary for the purpose of protecting himself against the use of unlawful force by such other person on the present occasion.”